mrazomej/phd/src/chapter_03/section_10_methods.md

 Pella Wilco Dish, Cat.
 No. 14027-20) that was sealed with parafilm.

-All imaging was done on an inverted fluorescent microscope (Nikon Ti-Eclipse) with custom-built laser illumination system.
+All imaging was done on an inverted fluorescent microscope (Nikon Ti-Eclipse) with a custom-built laser illumination system.
 The YFP fluorescence (quantitative reporter) was imaged with a CrystaLaser 514 nm excitation laser coupled with a laser-optimized (Semrock Cat.
 No. LF514-C-000) emission filter.
 All strains, including the $auto$ strain, included a constitutively expressed mCherry protein to aid the segmentation.
-Therefore, for each image three channels (YFP, On average 30 images with roughly 20 cells per condition were taken.
-25 images of a fluorescent slide and 25 images of the camera background noise were taken every imaging session in order to flatten the illumination.
-The image processing pipeline for this work is exactly the same as in [@Razo-Mejia2018].
+Therefore, for each image, three channels (YFP, On average 30 images with roughly 20 cells per condition were taken.
+Twenty-five images of a fluorescent slide and 25 images of the camera background noise were taken every imaging session to flatten the illumination.
+The image processing pipeline for this work is the same as in [@Razo-Mejia2018].

 ### Data and Code Availability